- Fishing in inland waters must be by angling with a hook and line or rod and reel. (See exceptions for nongame fish on Nongame Fish.)

 Q: What do I do if I catch a tagged fish?

 A: Anglers should call the regional office that corresponds to the area where the fish was caught and report their catch information or provide that information by mail.
-If a study is ongoing that provides a “reward” for tag returns, the tag will have to be returned to DGIF to receive the reward.
+If a study is ongoing that provides a “reward” for tag returns, the tag must be removed from fish and returned to DGIF to receive the reward.

 Transfer and Unauthorized Release of Fish into Virginia’s Rivers and Lakes is Illegal!